 Note: a mapping of RDAP elements/objects is available in Appendix B.

+RDAP test services MAY be operated, if such services comply with the following requirements:

+An RDAP test service MUST NOT be listed in the IANA's Bootstrap Service registry for Domain Name Space.

+An RDAP test service MAY implement RDAP extensions without further approval by ICANN.
+The Registry Operator is not required to inform ICANN about these RDAP extensions.

+All RDAP test services MUST be decommissioned no later than 01 February 2019, or a later date defined by ICANN.

+The operation of an RDAP test service MUST NOT provide confidential information of any sort.

+The operation of an RDAP test service MUST NOT cause a negative impact to the security, stability, or resiliency of the Internet’s DNS or other systems.

+ICANN reserves the right to request termination of an RDAP test service for a given TLD at any time.
+Registry Operator MUST terminate an RDAP test services no later than seven (7) calendar days after receiving a request by ICANN.

+The RDAP test services MUST be provided over HTTPS only.
+The RDAP service MUST use the best practices for secure use of TLS as described in RFC7525 or its successors.

 The following requirements apply to Registries only:

 Registries MUST support RDAP search requests for name servers by IP address as defined in RFC7482 section 3.2.2.

-If a Registry supports multiple host objects with the same name, the Registry MUST support the capability to respond with a set of host objects in response to a name server lookup, when an RFC defining this capability has been published.
+If a Registry supports multiple host objects with the same name, the Registry MUST support the capability to respond with a set of host objects in response to a name server lookup, no later than 180 days after an RFC defining this capability has been published.

 The RDAP domain response MUST contain a links object, as defined in RFC7483 section 4.2, in the topmost JSON object of the response, if the registration data of the registrant, administrative, or a technical contact is not available in the registry (i.e. a "thin" registration).
 The links object MUST contain the elements rel:related and href pointing to the Registrar's RDAP URL of the queried domain name object.